CCurl/c3/README.md

   - use the x86 configuration
 - Linux: there is a 'make' script
   - it uses clang and builds a 64-bit version
-  - you can also use gcc or -m32 to build a 2 bit version
+  - use -m32 to build a 32-bit version
+  - you can also use gcc if you desire
 - Apple: I do not have an Apple, so I cannot build for Apple
   - But c3 is minimal enough that it should be easy to port to an Apple system
 - Arduino: there is a c3.ino file (FUTURE)
   - I use the Arduino IDE v 1.8 or 2.0

 ## c3 Base system reference
+When c3 starts, it can take a filename as the program.
+If no filename is given, it tries to open 'core.c3' or '../core.c3'.
+NOTE: almost all of the 'standard' c3 words are defined in 'core.c3'
 ```
-NOTE: Since this is a toolkit, many of the core words are defined in file 'core.c3'

 *** MATH ***
 +        (a b--c)          Addition